 The base is strawberries (obviously!), maple syrup to sweeten, and vanilla extract.
-You can use seeds from one vanilla bean if you prefer, the mousses will pack even more vanilla flavor.
+You can use seeds from one vanilla bean; the mousse will pack even more vanilla flavor.

-Important tip: Use the best strawberries you can find, their sweetness and flavor will affect A LOT the end result.
+Important tip: Use the best strawberries you can find.
+Their sweetness and flavor will affect A LOT of the results.
 It can go from meh to delicious.
-I haven't tried with frozen ones so let me know if you do!
-I did try with (frozen) raspberries though and it was just as delicious!
-So if you are more a fan of raspberries, use them instead of strawberries.
+I haven’t tried frozen ones, so let me know if you do!
+I did try with (frozen) raspberries, though, and it was just as delicious!
+So if you are more of a fan of raspberries, use them instead of strawberries.

 You start by making a simple strawberry juice by blending the ingredients together until smooth.
 Then set aside while you prepare the rest.

 The not-so-secret ingredient that gives the mousses their light and fluffy texture is aquafaba.
 You know, that yellowish liquid that comes in cans of cooked chickpeas.
-I told you I used a lot of strawberries while testing this recipe, well I also used a lot of aquafaba.
-Meaning I have enough chickpeas to make hummus for the rest of the year.
+I told you I used a lot of strawberries while testing this recipe.
+Well, I also used a lot of aquafaba.
+So, I have enough chickpeas to make hummus for the rest of the year.

-Anyway, the problem with aquafaba is that it tends to collapse very quickly if you don't add something to harden it.
-When you are making chocolate mousse, the chocolate helps firm up everything, but to make fruit mousse it's a different story.
+The problem with aquafaba is that it tends to collapse quickly if you don’t add something to harden it.
+The chocolate helps firm up everything when making chocolate mousse, but it’s a different story to make fruit mousse.
 I had to rely on coconut cream + agar to get a light and fluffy texture that is perfectly soft yet keeps its shape well.

-To activate the agar, you will heat it with the coconut cream until it reaches a boil.
+Heat the agar with coconut cream until it boils to activate it.
 Next, stir in the strawberry juice and mix until well combined.
-I don't heat the strawberry juice with the coconut cream because I found out strawberries lose some flavor when heated.
-Then you will have to let it cool for about 20 minutes, you don't want it to be too hot or it will make the aquafaba collapse.
+I don’t heat the strawberry juice with the coconut cream because strawberries lose flavor when heated.
+Then you will have to let it cool for about 20 minutes, you don’t want it to be too hot, or it will collapse the aquafaba.

 While the coconut strawberry juice is cooling down, whip the aquafaba to firm peaks using an electric whisker.
 This step can take up to 5 minutes.

 These mousses have a very light pink color.
-If you want them to be more colorful I guess you could stir in half a teaspoon of beetroot powder when blending the strawberries.
-I didn't use any as I thought it looked more natural this way.
-You could also use half strawberries and half raspberries, I tried it and the color was a bit pinker.
+If you want them to be more colorful, stir half a teaspoon of beetroot powder when blending the strawberries.
+I didn’t use any as it looked more natural this way.
+You could also use half strawberries and half raspberries; I tried it, and the color was a bit pinker.

-- Can I omit the coconut cream?
-Unfortunately not, the coconut cream not only helps the mousses firm up once chilled, but it also brings some creaminess.
+Unfortunately not, the coconut cream not only helps the mousse firm up once chilled, but it also brings some creaminess.

 These aquafaba mousses are fluffy, light, and not too sweet.
 It makes the perfect summer dessert, plus it’s very low in calories!
 Yep, it’s good for your waistline!